stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

     #SBATCH --output=Rmpi-test.log

     ## load modules
-    # openmpi is not loaded by default with R, so it must be loaded explicitely
+    # openmpi is not loaded by default with R, so it must be loaded explicitly
     ml R openmpi

     ## run script